 AI’s revolution in 2021

-AI enabled transformation can be tremendously helpful in unexpected ways to the data center world.
-Let’s look at which areas AI can and will bring a revolution in 2021.
+AI in data center operations can be tremendously helpful in unexpected ways to the data center world.
+Let’s look at which areas data center AI can and will bring a revolution in 2021.

 Heating and cooling systems can be easily optimized by AI-based power management.
 This can further cut electricity consumption, reduce headcount, and accelerate efficiency.
 In short, it’s a hardware/software combination of microprocessors, and artificial intelligence (AI) software.